1996 Carquest Bowl: Game summary

 Despite outrushing the Hurricanes and having less penalties than them, Virginia was beset by injuries to quarterback Tim Sherman (who only went 3 of 10 for 27 yards before his arm injury) and tailback Tiki Barber (who had only 14 yards on 7 carries) early in the game.
 Yatil Green caught a touchdown pass from Ryan Clement early in the first quarter and Tremain Mack recovered a fumble and returned it 79 yards for a touchdown to give Miami a 14–0 lead with 4:47 left in the first.
 But Virginia responded :39 seconds later with an Germane Crowell touchdown catch from Aaron Brooks to narrow the lead.
 Andy Crosland made it 17–7 early in the 2nd with a field goal, his only of the day.
 Late in the quarter, Virginia was driving when Mack returned a Brooks pass 42 yards for a touchdown, giving them a commanding 24–7 lead going into halftime.
 Brooks had a touchdown run late in the 3rd quarter to narrow it to 24–10.
 The Cavaliers tried to make it a one possession game with Rafael Garcia's field goal attempt, but Mack blocked the kick and a few plays later, Trent Jones made it 31–10 with a touchdown run.
-Virginia could only respond with a Thomas Jones touchdown run, but by that point there was only 7:74 left.

-This was Miami's first bowl win since the 1992 Orange Bowl.
+Virginia could only respond with a Thomas Jones touchdown run, but by that point there was only 7:74 left. aThis was Miami's first bowl win since the 1992 Orange Bowl.